|

 have separate teams.
 Why?
 'Just Because' - that's why!
 (We don't

 know! -maybe someone can let us know).
+Since

 the UK joined the European Union, we now have yet another identity